Operating the Eliminator

 The magnet picks up loose metal objects.
 It rids your layer of stray track spikes, nuts, bolts, springs and other magnetic items.

-Exclusive special run car body.
-The hard black anodized aluminum chassis cleaning mechanism is housed in a special run Atlas® 21000 series boxcar.
-It is painted MW (Maintenance of the Way) gray, and printed with “MW” and dimi data.
-Space is provided for you to add the road name and road number of your choice (decals not included).
+Atlas 40ft boxcar body.
+The hard black anodized aluminum chassis cleaning mechanism is housed in an Atlas® 21000 series boxcar.
 NOTE: Road names may vary depending on availability.

 Equipped with Micro-Trains® trucks and body mounted Magne-Matic® couplers.